 Allied features an ad each month promoting dairy through information and recipes in the Central Penn Parent publication.

-Dairy information is featured on the Somerset Daily American’s “Mini Page” during February (Dental Health Month), June (Dairy Month),
+Dairy information is featured on the Somerset Daily American’s is also part of our sponsorship of NIE.
+“Mini Page” during February (Dental Health Month), June (Dairy Month),

 July (Ice Cream Month…Mmmmm), and October (Cheese Month).